Cryptocurrencies and taxes - Update 2024

 Income tax

 The Confederation and cantons have not commented on the tax qualification of income from staking, lending and liquidity mining for a long time.
 In December 2021, the FTA publicly stated for the first time that decentralized investment income should be qualified as interest from credit balances and taxed accordingly as taxable income.
 This confirms the practice already in place in the cantons.
-You can find more information on the tax qualification of income from staking, lending and liquidity mining in our blog post from January 27, 2022.
+You can find more information on the tax qualification of income from staking, lending and liquidity mining in our blog post from January 27, 2022 (Taxation of staking, lending and liquidity mining income).

 As the FTA states in the publication on cryptocurrencies published in October 2023, the general rules on determining the value on the reporting date and determining any foreign currency exchange rate apply to the declaration of values in the context of Individual Income Tax .
 In principle, income from staking, lending and liquidity mining must therefore be valued at the time of inflow, in the same way as foreign currencies, although the cantons also accept valuations at the monthly or annual average rate.
-You can find more information on the tax valuation of income from staking, lending and liquidity mining in our blog post from January 27, 2022.
+You can find more information on the tax valuation of income from staking, lending and liquidity mining in our blog post from January 27, 2022 (Taxation of staking, lending and liquidity mining income).

 Software solutions such as Koinly have established themselves in practice for the income tax recording of income from staking, lending and liquidity mining.
 All blockchain wallets and trades can be connected to the Koinly software and combined in a tax report.

-Finally, when operating staking, lending and liquidity mining, one should always keep in mind the latent danger of a possible reclassification as self-employment.
-More information on the tax risks and consequences of a possible reclassification can be found in our blog post of 27 January 2022.
+Finally, when operating staking, lending and liquidity mining, you should always bear in mind the latent risk of a possible reclassification as self-employment.
+You can find more information on the tax risks and consequences of a possible reclassification in our blog post from January 27, 2022 (From crypto trader to securities trader?).

 Special case: NFTs